What is family betrayal in the Bible?

 Absalom betrays David

-Absalom, the son of King David, rebelled against his own father’s rule.
-This act of rebellion shook the kingdom and caused a great divide among the people.
-Absalom gathered support and followers, challenging David’s authority and seeking to take the throne for himself.
-He succeeded in taking Jerusalem and occupying it for a short time before heading to battle.
+Absalom, the son of King David, rebelled against his father’s rule.
+The rebellion caused a great division among the people; even some allies of David defected to join Absalom.
+Having gathered enough support and followers, he became a formidable force, challenged David’s authority, and sought to take the throne for himself.
+He succeeded in capturing the city of Jerusalem and occupied it for a short time before heading to battle.
 The rebellion led to a bitter conflict between father and son, resulting in a devastating civil war.
 The rebellion ultimately ended with Absalom’s death, leaving David to mourn the loss of his son while trying to restore order to his kingdom.
-Bible Reference 2 Samuel 15-16
+Bible Reference 2 Samuel 15:1-37; 2 Samuel 16:1-23

 Joab betrays Amasa

-Amasa and Joab were cousins because Amasa’s mother Abigail and Joab’s mother Zeruiah were sisters.
-However, one day after the fall and death of Absalom, Abishai, Joab, and their troops went off to seek and capture a rebel called Sheba.
+Amasa and Joab were cousins because Amasa’s mother, Abigail, and Joab’s mother, Zeruiah, were sisters.
+However, one day, after the fall and death of Absalom, Abishai, Joab, and their troops went off to seek and capture a rebel called Sheba.
 Amasa, trying to join them to fight the rebels, followed them and caught up with them at the big rock in Gibeon.
 There, when Joab saw Amasa, he came toward him and said, “Amasa, my cousin, how are you?”
 Then Joab took hold of Amasa’s beard with his right hand, so that he could greet him with a kiss.
-Unknown to Amasa, Joab took a dagger with his left hand and stabbed Amasa in the stomach, and his insides spilled out on the ground and he died.
+Unknown to Amasa, Joab took a dagger with his left hand and stabbed Amasa in the stomach, and his insides spilled out on the ground, and he died.
 Joab later paid for his sins at the hands of King Solomon.
-Bible Reference 2 Samuel 20:7-13
+Bible Reference 2 Samuel 20:4-13

 Judas Iscariot betrays Jesus

-The betrayal of Jesus by Judas Iscariot in the New Testament is perhaps one of the most renowned instances of familial betrayal in the Bible.
-Judas, driven by greed and disillusionment, betrayed Jesus by identifying him to the authorities, leading to his crucifixion.
-This act of treachery underscores the profound impact of betrayal within the most intimate of relationships.
+The betrayal of Jesus by Judas Iscariot in the New Testament is one of the most renowned instances of familial betrayal in the Bible.
+Judas, driven by greed and disillusionment, bargained with the Jewish religious authorities to hand over Jesus to them.
+They paid him 30 pieces of silver, and at the opportunity, he betrayed Jesus by leading the authorities to where he was and identifying him to them.
+This led to Jesus’ arrest, suffering, and crucifixion.
+Following the betrayal, Judas Iscariot could not even enjoy the money he betrayed Jesus for.
+Rather, he returned it and, in remorse, hanged himself.
 Bible Reference Luke 22:47-53

 Conclusion